Menu

 The cuisine in Berlin

 As in other parts of Germany, Berlin's local dishes do not lack potatoes, meat, and heavy sauces.
-Currywurst is probably Berlin's signature dish, though it can be found throughout the country.
+Currywurst is probably Berlin's signature dish, although it can be found throughout the country.
 The dish comprises grilled pork sausage topped with ketchup and curry powder, served with fries.
 Currywurst is part of German history and culture.
 Hence, it comes as no surprise that this popular snack, favored by German celebrities, athletes, and politicians, has its own museum.
 The Currywurst Museum hosts an interactive exhibition with interesting facts about Berlin's world-famous snack, dating back to 1949.
 For more meat options, try the boiled or grilled pork knuckles (Eisbein), served with raw cabbage salad, peas, and potatoes.
-Last but not least, the Döner Kebab, even though it is a meat wrap of Turkish origin, it has become a Berlin classic.
+Last but not least, the Döner Kebab, even though it is a meat wrap of Turkish origin, has become a Berlin classic.
 Kebab kiosks are on every corner of the city, offering the perfect eating on the go at any time of the day and night.

 Good to know: